 So far, the story has me hooked.
 I’m interested in seeing who Ken is going to take on and vow to destroy next.
 You can follow the high-action sequences easily and the fights are fun to witness and they are incredibly drawn.
 It just has a really cool style, and while it’s a bloody fun read, it has substance to it as well.

-If you are interested in checking out the series, you can pick-up the first Fist of the North Star hardcover now and preorder future volumes on sites like Right Stuf and Amazon!
-And if you would like an all-around and inside look at the first hardcover, be sure to check out our review on the Anime Collective YouTube below!
+If you are interested in checking out the series, you can pick up the first Fist of the North Star hardcover now and preorder future volumes at one of the sites listed below.
+And if you would like an all-around inside look at the first hardcover, be sure to check out our review on the Anime Collective YouTube channel.

-Where to Buy Fist of the North Star Manga Vol. 1
+Where to Shop Fist of the North Star

 Fist of the North Star Vol. 1 Manga Review with Inside Look